Ddhruv-IOT/TSF-TASKS/README.md

-# The Sparks Foundation -TASKS
+# The Sparks Foundation - TASK 1
 Contains data for internship of The Sparks Foundation.

 ## TFS-GRIP-TASK-1